cjpais/writing/serve/tech/universal-links-w-qr-support-swiftui.md

 3. Use onOpenURL to handle Links
 4. Use onContinueUserActivity to handle QR Codes
 5. Handle Routing
+6. Testing Universal Links
+   * Notes Link
+   * Web Link
+   * QR Link

 ## Adding Apple App Site Association

+### Validating AASA

+There are a few tools you can use to validate your AASA after you have it on your server.
+Even if you validate your AASA you may run into some frustration, but it is a good thing to check off your list